ARKO-Q/AQMPTEngine/README.md

 - `matplotlib`
 - `yfinance`

-All required packages are listed in `packages.txt`.
+All required packages are listed in `/tools/packages.txt`.

 ---